YuvalShaul/kubernetes/labs/k8s-gns3/infastructure-lab/README.md

 - 8192 MB of RAM
 - use your downloaded file as the system disk.
 - Leave networking as "Not Attached" (let GNS3 handle this)
-- Clone it carefully - to create 3 workers and 1 master:
+- Clone it carefully in VirtualBox - to create 3 workers and 1 master:
      - **Clone when machine is not working**
      - Rename your new machine (master, worker..etc)
      - right-click clone